 Employee Rights and Benefits

-Brazilian labor laws provide employees with various rights and benefits that employers must adhere to:
+Brazilian labor laws provide employees with various rights and benefits that employers must adhere to.
+When hiring remote workers, it is crucial to understand the financial implications and legal risks, including compliance with local laws and proper classification of employment relationships:

 Working Hours: The standard work week in Brazil is 44 hours, typically distributed over five or six days.
 Overtime must be paid at a rate of 1.5 times the regular hourly rate, with double pay required for work on Sundays and holidays.